Seasonal holiday jobs: 5 tips for hiring for the holidays

 5 tips for hiring seasonal employees

-Seasonal workers can help you fill labor gaps during your busiest time of year.
+Seasonal workers can help you fill labor gaps during the busiest times of the year.
 Here are some helpful tips for finding quality seasonal workers:

-1. Start sooner rather than later: Finding the right seasonal worker could take several weeks.
-Ramp up efforts quickly to ensure that your new, temporary staff is trained and ready.
+1. Start sooner rather than later.
+Finding the right seasonal worker could take several weeks.
+Ramp up seasonal employment efforts quickly to ensure the staff is trained and ready before you need them.

-2. Find applicants looking only for seasonal work: Many candidates aren’t in a position to take on a long-term role.
-A grad student or stay-at-home parent looking to return to the workforce may be a perfect fit.
+2. Find applicants looking only for seasonal work.
+Many candidates aren’t in a position to take on a long-term role.
+A grad student or stay-at-home parent looking to return to the workforce may be a perfect fit for holiday jobs.

-3. Give preference to returning workers: Hiring and training staff is time-consuming.
-You can be more efficient by giving priority to returning seasonal employees.
+4. Give preference to returning workers.
+Holiday hiring and training staff is time-consuming.
+You can be more efficient by prioritizing returning seasonal employees; maybe they’ll also return next year.

-4. Hire for attitude: When interviewing applicants, make sure your seasonal staff is a good fit for your company culture.
-Most seasonal jobs don’t require an elaborate skill set, and hiring for attitude can be better for your business.
+5. Hire for attitude.
+When vetting applicants, make sure your seasonal staff is a good fit for your company’s culture.
+Most seasonal work doesn’t require an elaborate skill set, so hiring for attitude can be a better experience.

 banner get business insurance in 10